elfindel69/facturation_jsf/README.md

-# facturation_jsp
+# facturation_jsf
-  facturation project with JSP and PrimeFaces
+  facturation project with JSF and PrimeFaces